Policy

 claim.

 c.
-In
+In cases where

-shall request the missing information from the injured worker and injured
+the missing information from the IW and IW representative, at least two times,

-attempt in claim notes.
+specifically documenting each attempt in claim notes.

-In a self-insured claim where minimum evidence is not in the claim,
+claim where minimum evidence is not in the claim, claims services staff may

-claims services staff may contact the self-insuring employer to determine if
+contact the self-insuring employer to determine if claims services staff may:

 i.
-Request

 additional medical evidence; or